iCon Developer Guide

 MSS

-3. User requests to remove a specific contract in the list
+1. User requests to remove a specific contract in the list by contract ID

 Use case ends.